taccho18/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 The file repository provides an overview of the files stored in your account.

+#### To view files

 Click **Files repository** in the **Management** menu to see a list of files.

 The files listed can come from various sources.
 It can be software images, configuration snapshots taken from devices, log files from devices or web applications uploaded from the **All applications** page.

-For each file, the name of the file, its owner, the file type (i.e. image/bmp, text/csv), its size and the date when it was last updated is provided.
+For each file, the name of the file, its owner, the file type (that is, image/bmp, text/csv), its size and the date when it was last updated is provided.

 <img src="/images/users-guide/Administration/admin-files-repository.png" alt="Files Repository" style="max-width: 100%">